-When patients from Westfield, Union, and Morristown, New Jersey have wounds on their feet or ankles or complications with foot ulcers due to diabetes, the podiatrists at the Foot & Ankle Specialists of New Jersey provide expert treatment and care to preserve the health of the feet.
+When patients from Scotch Plains and Union, New Jersey have wounds on their feet or ankles or complications with foot ulcers due to diabetes, the podiatrists at the Foot & Ankle Specialists of New Jersey provide expert treatment and care to preserve the health of the feet.

 While everyone cuts or scrapes a foot every now and then, patients with diabetes or other immune disorders are susceptible to foot ulcers.
 When an open sore develops on the bottom of the foot, this can often lead or hospitalization if left untreated.
 The most common factor for a foot ulcer is diabetes.
 Complications related to diabetes such as heart disease, eye disorders, and kidney malfunction are directly correlated to an increase in foot ulcers.
 If left untreated, foot ulcers can cause significant discomfort, infection, and lead to amputation.
 Up to 25% of patients with a foot ulcer require amputation and it is the leading cause of non-traumatic amputations in the United States.

 Anyone diagnosed with diabetes is at an increased risk for foot ulcers.
 This is additionally magnified in older men, Native Americans, African Americans, and Hispanic Americans.
 Also, factors such as obesity, use of tobacco, and excessive use of alcohol can contribute to the development of these ulcers.
 Typically, a combination of poor circulation, friction, trauma, duration of symptoms, and neuropathy or the lack of feeling in feet can cause distress in the foot and foot ulcers.
 Additionally, vascular disease and a compromised immune system can reduce healing time and cause an increased risk for complications.